Chapter 7 Bankruptcy Assistance

 Can I keep my home and personal property?

-As for real property in many states, dependent upon which exemption scheme is selected and your circumstances, you may exempt up to $100,000 in equity.
+As for real property in many states, dependent upon which exemption scheme is selected and your circumstances, you may exempt up to $170,825 in equity and double that amount for 2 owners.
 When calculating your equity you should use a value that is based upon a forced liquidation as opposed to the best selling conditions to arrive at a value for your home.
 Once you determine this value, subtract the amount owed plus selling and transfer costs from the value to calculate the equity.

 As for personal property, you are permitted exemptions for a variety of personal property.
 This includes, automobiles, household furnishings and personal effects, jewelry, tools of the trade, retirement plans, un-matured life insurance, personal injury awards, earnings, animals and some other miscellaneous property.
 The value of each exemption and which exemptions can be used are determined by the statutory exemption scheme is selected.